mit-ll/CEP/cosim/README.md

 [//]: # (Copyright 2020 Massachusetts Institute of Technology)
+[//]: # (SPDX short identifier: BSD-2-Clause)

 # README for CEP co-simulation environment

 This SW/HW co-simulation evironment has been developed to support "chip-level" simulation of the CEP.

-Three environments are supported:
+Several environments are supported:

-* Bus Functional Model (BFM)
+* Bus Functional Model Mode (BFM)
+* Bare Metal Mode
-* Bare Metal
+* ISA Tests under Bare Metal (ported and re-used from riscv-tests).
-* CEP diagnostics running on Linux.
+* Linux Mode (tests run on xilinx VC707 development card).
 Build and installation instructions can be found in: [../README.md](../README.md)
+* Benchmarking on Linux (TBA)
+* Cycle-accurate and translation-level accurate unit level simulations.

 ## Benefits: ##